Modern Language Teachers' Association of Victoria

 Amy Collins & Kate McLardyStudio 9

 This innovative MLTAV sponsored project has seen Languages teachers trialing strategies to better support students with specific learning differences using an action research approach.
 You will hear about strategies that really worked to ensure that all learners experience success with their Languages learning.
-Expressions of interest for 2025 participants can be submitted here.

 Fri 10:00 am - 10:45 am